Hailey-Ross/syn_river/README.md

 - Added Missing water hashes
 - Added Guarma Ocean in a Commented out state
 - Fixed incorrect typings for all watertypes
+- Added correct names for all Water Hashes

 ## Installation
 - Download the Latest files from Main Branch